h20liquidity/zeroex-github-action/README.md

 If they are specified in `.env` file and passed in CLI, the CLI values will be used as primary.
 <br>

-Alternatively the operating `Orderbook`, `ZeroExOrderBookFlashBorrower` contracts addresses can be specified in `./config.json` in their respective fields of their specific networks so passing them as CLI can be ignored, however, if these both are provided the CLI will be used.<br>
+Alternatively (although not recommended) the operating `Orderbook`, `ZeroExOrderBookFlashBorrower` contracts addresses can be specified in `./config.json` in their respective fields of their specific networks so passing them as CLI can be ignored, however, if these both are provided the CLI will be used.<br>
 Example of a configuration:
 ```json
 [